GerHobbelt/HTMLawed/htmLawed_README.txt

   *Special characters*: The characters ';', ',', '/', '(', ')', '|', '~' and space have special meanings in the rules.
 Words in the rules that use such characters, or the characters themselves, should be `escaped` by enclosing in pairs of double-quotes ('"').
 A back-tick ('`') can be used to escape a literal '"'.
 An example rule illustrating this is 'input=value(maxlen=30/match="/^\w/"/default="your `"ID`"")'.

   *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' (see section:- #3.4) can be used instead of '$spec'.
 Also, attributes can be allowed element-specifically through '$spec' while being denied globally through '$config["deny_attribute"]'.
-The 'hook_tag' parameter (section:- #3.4.9) can also be used to implement the '$spec' functionality.
+The 'hook_tag' parameter (section:- #3.4.9) can also be possibly used to implement a functionality like that achieved using '$spec' functionality.

+  '$spec' can also be used to permit custom, non-standard attributes as well as custom rules for standard attributes.
+Thus, the following value of '$spec' will permit the custom uses of the standard 'rel' attribute in 'input' (not permitted as per standards) and of a non-standard attribute, 'vFlag', in 'img'.

+    $spec = 'img=vFlag; input=rel'

+  The attribute names can contain alphabets, colons (:) and hyphens (-), but they must start with an alphabet.

 -- 2.4  Performance time & memory usage ----------------------------o

-  The time and memory used by htmLawed depends on its configuration and the size of the input, and the amount, nestedness and well-formedness of the HTML markup within it.
+  The time and memory consumed during text processing by htmLawed depends on its configuration, the size of the input, and the amount, nestedness and well-formedness of the HTML markup within the input.
 In particular, tag balancing and beautification each can increase the processing time by about a quarter.

   The htmLawed demo:- htmLawedTest.php can be used to evaluate the performance and effects of different types of input and '$config'.